tjhellin/ContosoPizzaWebApiDemo-Code2API/README.md

 A simple web api demo with swagger documentation, custom error handling, unit tests, JsonPatch, and a HttpClient tester.
 Features tutorial-style YouTube videos for some topics.

 <!--SYSTEM START-->
-Provide a description that is at least one paragraph in length.
+Provide a description that is at least two paragraphs or 1000 words in length.
 Provide detail about all the APIs available to the user.
 <!--SYSTEM END-->
 <!-- vscode-markdown-toc -->
 * 1. [Project Overview](#ProjectOverview)